Avalara/Communications-Developer-Content/afc_saaspro_tax/afc_rest_apis/SDK/csharp-netcore/docs/CustomizationApi.md

 <a name="apiv2profilesgetprofilesget"></a>
 # **ApiV2ProfilesGetProfilesGet**
-> ClientProfileConfigResponse ApiV2ProfilesGetProfilesGet (int? requestedClientId = null, int? requestedProfileId = null, ClientProfileConfigTypes? itemType = null)
+> List&lt;ClientProfileConfigResponse&gt; ApiV2ProfilesGetProfilesGet (int? requestedClientId = null, int? requestedProfileId = null, ClientProfileConfigTypes? itemType = null)

 Retrieves one or more profiles with associated settings and configurable items